-The Marathon Committee will co-ordinate with race organisers to determine assessment race venues and the dates will be shown in the Racing Handbook.
+The Marathon Committee will co-ordinate with race organisers to determine assessment race venues and the dates will be shown in the Racing Calendar on the MRC Website.
 At these races, assessment classes may be separated from other race classes and may be run over the same or different courses.
 Club colours must be worn at assessment races.
 In the case of foreign nationals racing for selection at assessment races, the rules applying to this are specified in PART F at the end of this section.